 It can be either MJPEG or MPEG4.
 In MJPEG mode, the video frames are independent.
+In MPEG4 mode, there are I frames and P frames.
+To decode a P frame need the information of previous frame.
 MPEG4 consumes much less network bandwidth than MJPEG.